helrond/clbsj.org/_posts/2020-08-20-scholar-activist-encounter-mauricio-salgado-and-ched-myers.md

 to our understanding of Scripture in the world today?
 Let’s come together to learn from each other.

-In this session, Activist theologian Ched Myers and Theater Studies Professor Mauricio Tafur Salgado will discuss their work to create capacity for movement-building through arts, documentation and scholarship, and the way this work has shaped and been shaped by their faith.
+In this session, Activist theologian Ched Myers and Theatre Studies Professor Mauricio Tafur Salgado will discuss their work to create capacity for movement-building through arts, documentation and scholarship, and the way this work has shaped and been shaped by their faith.

-**Advance registration required**
+**Advance registration required, via the link below**

 <a class="primary donate button small" href="https://us02web.zoom.us/meeting/register/tZ0vf-CqqDgiE9NlF_62aFhkZv3h0OMprwYn">Register</a>

-Ched Myers is an activist theologian who has worked in social change movements for 40 years.
+**Ched Myers** is an activist theologian who has worked in social change movements for 40 years.
 With a degree in New Testament Studies, he is a popular educator who animates scripture and issues of faith-based peace and justice.
 He has authored over 100 articles and a half-dozen books,